hitesh920/Mirror-Bot-Repos/README.md

 # mirror-bot-repos
-all repos in one place
+all good repos in one place

 1) https://github.com/iamLiquidX/MirrorX